 Click on a photograph below to launch a slideshow:

 Wheaton’s Semester in Bhutan offers students a rare opportunity to immerse themselves in a culture rich with history and vibrant traditions.
 As visiting students at Royal Thimphu College (RTC), students in the Wheaton program will have the opportunity to engage on a very personal level with their hosts.
 Students will live in RTC dorms with Bhutanese students, earn credit for four academic courses, engage in a practicum placement in a community organization or governmental agency, and travel to different parts of the country.
 The program offers numerous opportunities for students to interact directly with ordinary Bhutanese citizens and with key leaders who are deeply involved in shaping Bhutan of the future while preserving its precious traditions and environment.
 The Wheaton in Bhutan blog from Bhutan IV offers detailed insight into this amazing experience.

 Students will take four courses throughout their semester.
 Three of those courses (Contemporary Bhutanese Society, Practicum in Bhutan, Bhutanese Language and Culture) are coordinated by a Wheaton faculty member, and students select one course from those offered by RTC that offer particular insight into Bhutan.
 Students will be awarded one Wheaton credit (the equivalent of three credits at many colleges) for each successfully completed course.
 Instruction is in English, one of the two official languages of multilingual Bhutan.

 The Wheaton Semester in Bhutan will be particularly beneficial for students interested in Environmental Studies, Sociology, Psychology, Anthropology, Asian Studies, Political Science, International Relations, Economics, Religion, Women’s Studies, Cross-cultural Education, Music, and Art, however students in any major will benefit from the program.

 The RTC campus, covering an area of 25 acres in Ngabiphu, offers a secluded and peaceful natural environment for study.
 (Take a virtual tour of the campus, courtesy of google maps!)
-At the same time, it is only a 15–20 minute drive from the capital city, Thimphu, which offers sports, leisure and cultural attractions as well as many potential sites for student internships and field trips.
-Students in the Wheaton program will be given a city bus pass which will allow them daily access to Thimphu.
+At the same time, it is only a 15–20 minute drive from the capital city, Thimphu, which offers sports, leisure and cultural attractions as well as many potential sites for student practicums and field trips.